python/cpython/Doc/howto/gdb_helpers.rst

         (gdb) py-print scarlet_pimpernel
         'scarlet_pimpernel' not found

-   If the current C frame corrresponds to multiple Python frames, ``py-print`` only considers the first one.
+   If the current C frame corresponds to multiple Python frames, ``py-print`` only considers the first one.

 ``py-locals``